CiscoSE/TDM-to-IP-On-Ramp/README.md

 *The ip addresses and other information in the table below are just examples.
 Users need to use their own network information.
 ![Alt text](images/exampleData.png?raw=true "ExampleExcelData")

+* MPLS label range is 16 to 32768.

+* If External bit source is "Y", then enter "R0" OR "R1".
+Users required to change in the code if more than one external source is required.

+* If External bit source is "N", then enter the physical SyncE interface(s).

+* Clock source PRIORITIES range is 1 to 250 for IOS XE NCS 4200 device.